Trusted Clarksville Family Law Firm

 In Tennessee, alimony is the legal obligation of one spouse to financially support the other spouse.
 The trial court is granted broad discretion in determining whether alimony or spousal support is required, and if so, the trial court has broad discretion in determining the nature or type of alimony, the amount of alimony, and the duration or term of support payments.

 Research demonstrates that a father’s nurturing presence in a child’s life has a major impact upon the child’s development, both cognitive, socially and emotionally.
 It is universally accepted among experts that children who have a meaningful relationship with their father statistically have a greater chance at achieving success and happiness as adults.
-Contact our Clarksville family lawyers to discuss your case.
+Let a dedicated Clarksville family law firm help you.

 In Tennessee, an Order of Protection (OP) provides victims of certain types of abuse with a shield from their abusers that exists outside the context of the criminal courts and criminal law.
 Though OP’s are effective, they can be tricky to obtain.
 Accordingly, this article will examine and provide a summary analysis of Tennessee Protection Orders.

-Other Areas of Expertise That Our Clarksville Family Law Attorneys Offer:
+Other Areas of Expertise That Our Clarksville Family Law Firm Offer:

 - Child Support Modification